 - Pre-sale prospect management and post-sale customer management

-Implementing event based marketing
+Implementing event based marketing systems

 There are minimum practical systems needed to run any type of event based marketing campaign